luizomatias/active_learning/README.md

 ## Project Organization
 ------------

     ├── README.md                       <- The top-level README for developers using this project.
-    ├── data
-    │   ├──
-    │   ├──
     │
     │
     │
     ├── docs                            <- a HTML document about the experiment.
     │
     ├── notebooks                       <- Jupyter notebooks.
-    │   ├──
+    │   ├── active_learning_simulation.py <- active learning with a synthetic data XOR
-    │   ├──
+    │   ├── active_learning_text_classification.ipynb  <- active learning with a text classification problem
     │
     │
     │
     │
     │── src                             <- custom source code.
+    │   ├── plot_functions.py           <- functions to plot graphs
-    │   ├──
+    │   ├── preprocessing_functions.py  <- clean text function
+    │
     │
     ├── requirements.txt                <- The requirements file for reproducing the analysis │

 --------